 - Difficulty with problem-solving and long term memory

 After a period of chronic use, a person may become marijuana dependent.
 Dependence involves developing a tolerance (needing to use more to produce the same effect), using even in the presence of negative consequences, and giving up social or recreation activities in favor of getting high.
 Chronic use can lead to increased apathy and withdrawal from friends, school, and fun activities like playing sports or participating in clubs.
-In other words, if a person no longer enjoys things she used to because of marijuana this may signal a problem.
+In other words, if students no longer enjoys things they used to because of marijuana this may signal a problem.
 Those who become dependent may often experience withdrawal symptoms after discontinuing use.
 These symptoms may include irritability, sleeping difficulties, anxiety, craving, and depression.